guimatheus92/Save-attachments-from-email-to-a-folder/README.md

-# VBA scripts
+# Save attachments from e-mail to a folder

-This repository will be used to store the VBA scripts used in processes in both Microsoft Outlook and Microsoft Excel.
+This repository will be used to store the VBA scripts for Microsoft Outlook run a macro that can save any attachments from email to a folder.

 ## **Prerequisites**